 The race that defines a season

-The race that defines a whole season, perhaps even more: it’s the 24 Hours of Le Mans, with its 93rd edition scheduled from June 11 to 15.
-Since the inaugural edition in 1923, it has been organized by the Automobile Club de l’Ouest (ACO), a club with over 38,000 members united by their passion for motor racing.
+The race that defines a season, perhaps even more: it’s the 24 Hours of Le Mans, whose 94th edition is scheduled from June 10 to 14.
+Organized since its inaugural edition in 1923 by the Automobile Club de l’Ouest (ACO), a club with over 40,000 members united by their passion for motor racing.

-In fact, the event officially began on June 6 with scrutineering held in Place de la République, in the heart of Le Mans, a French town located in the Sarthe department, in the Pays de la Loire region.
+In fact, the event began on June 5 and 6 with inspections at Place de la République, in the center of Le Mans, a French town located in the Sarthe department, in the Pays de la Loire region.

-According to Brembo technicians working closely with 19 of the entered Hypercars, all 16 LMP2s, and 20 of the 24 LMPGT3s competing in the 24 Hours of Le Mans, the 13.626 km Circuit de la Sarthe requires braking in 11 of the 21 corners.
+According to Brembo group technicians working closely with 18 of the Hypercars entered, all 19 LMP2s, and all 25 LMPGT3s competing in the 24 Hours of Le Mans, the 13.626 km long Circuit de la Sarthe requires the use of brakes in 11 of its 21 turns.

-On average, Hypercar drivers use the brakes for 43.5 seconds per lap, which equals 20 percent of the entire race.
-The maximum deceleration they face is 3 g, while the cumulative brake pedal load from the 11 braking zones reaches 757 kg per lap.
+On average, Hypercar class drivers use the brakes for 43 and a half seconds per lap, equivalent to 20 percent of the entire race.
+The maximum deceleration they face is 3 g, while each lap, summing up the 11 braking points, the total load on the brake pedal amounts to 757 kg.

 AVA_24A_AV3_2885-2.jpg